nithishdivakar/nithishdivakar.github.io/_posts/2021-04-13-014-movie-reviews-vectorisation.md

 $$M_{ij}  \sim \langle u_i,m_j\rangle$$

 ## Bad Modelling
-If we simply model the learning problem as $ error = \|U^TM -R\|_2$, then we are making a few implicit assumptions.
+If we simply model the learning problem as $ error = \lVert U^TM - R \rVert_2$, then we are making a few implicit assumptions.
 We have implicitly converted the sparse rating data $D = \{(u,m,r)\}$ into a dense matrix and while doing so, we have filled the unknown entires with zeros.
 This is equivalent to assuming that each unknown rating is 0.

 ## Good Modelling